fabiopapais/chat-your-data/README.md

     Even with a lot of given context, the LLMs still make wrong assumptions about the data, fabricate data and generate wrong visualizations.
 Better prompt engineering or specialist models may improve this.
 - Test dedicated models such as https://huggingface.co/defog/llama-3-sqlcoder-8b
+- Better integration with Chainlit

+    LangGraph streams do not work well with Chainlit, so we can't use Graphs full potential.
+It was necessary to implement a custom orchestrator to handle the workflow and Chainlit communication.